davidyuan666/GDUST-JavaEE/README.md

 ## Contributing

-Welcome GUST faculty and students to participate in project development.
+Welcome GDUST faculty and students to participate in project development.
 Submit Pull Requests to improve the project content.